-The Sperti Vitamin D Light Therapy Lamp delivers high levels of broad spectrum light, including UVB rays.
-This lamp comes with a few protective features to avoid overexposure.
-It relies on a rugged body design for top performance and requires shorter therapy sessions than many other sun lamps, but the unit requires extra care to avoid skin damage.
-This lamp's short therapy sessions make it best for people who are constantly on the go.
+The Vitamin D relies on a rugged body design for top performance, and requires shorter therapy sessions than many other sun lamps.
+This makes it ideal for people who are constantly on the go.

 You can't adjust light intensity with this lamp.
 Instead, it projects with maximum intensity at all times, and the manufacturer recommends a minimum distance of at least 15 inches to avoid burns.
-The lamp itself measures 2 feet tall, and it weighs nearly 15 pounds with the lights installed.
-The unit comes with a removable 8-foot cord.
-It is flicker-free and has been designed to eliminate buzzing sounds which used to accompany this kind of lamp.
+The lamp itself measures two feet tall, and weighs nearly 15 pounds with the lights installed.
+The unit comes with a removable eight-foot cord.
+It is flicker-free and has been designed to eliminate buzzing sounds, which used to accompany this kind of lamp.

 Despite its powerful light levels, this sun lamp does not require a doctor's prescription.
 The automatic shutoff control and durable construction serve as vital safety features, so you can use this as a therapeutic tool relatively often without much additional risk.
 Even with these features, the sun lamp produces potentially harmful levels of light and requires extra care during usage.